Intern Opportunities at Ufton Drama Summer School

 How Do I Apply for an Intern Role?

-The closing date for the 2019 internship has now closed but we shall be considering applications for the 2020 course.
+The closing date for the 2025 internship is 22 December 2024 but we are always be considering applications for future courses.
 If you would like to be considered for an intern role with the Ufton Drama Summer School then please send a formal letter of application accompanied by a current CV.
-Those shortlisted for the placements will be invited to interview early in January 2020.
+Those shortlisted for the placements will be invited to interview early in January 2025.

 Early application is recommended.